by Lucas Fink

 I’m sorry if I belabored the “stupid teenager” thing.
 I just felt the need to make it clear how heartless the film is.
 It’s not just that its characters are “one-dimensional,” it’s that the film ratchets up the one-dimensionality so much that the characters become literal incarnations of all that is evil and abhorrent and then takes sadistic pleasure in highlighting that evil and abhorrence.
 I should note here I’m not at all against satire or hyper-exaggerated characters.
 But satire uses its hyper-exaggerated characters to reveal the contradictions or absurdities of the world those characters live in.
 The Bling Ring doesn’t do that.
 Its non-characters aren’t used to criticize consumerism or digital capitalism.
 Instead, they just exist for you to laugh at and be disgusted by.

 A VICE News Special in 2014 profiles Alexis Neiers, the member of the “Bling Ring” portrayed by Emma Watson.
 Alexis had an abusive father in her childhood and was addicted to heroin in her teenage years, when the events of The Bling Ring took place.
 Alexis now writes for VICE about addiction amongst youth and is a certified substance abuse counselor.
-What a stupid bad person.

-Watch Lost in Translation or Tiger King.
+Watch Lost in Translation.